KhamisiKibet/PySideExtn/pages/classes-parent/spb_cl.md

 **Parameters**: Color in `tuple`

 Path color is set independently from the line color.
-Path color is similar to line color and is passed as a tuple containing element in the form `(R, G, B)`.
+Path color is similar to line color and is passed as a tuple containing element in the form `(QColor)`.

 ***